rqlite/rqlite/doc/DATA_API.md

 ```

 ## Sending requests to followers
-If you send a HTTP request to a node that is not the leader of the cluster, the node will respond with [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301) and include the address of the leader as the `Location` header in the response.
+If you send a HTTP request to a node that is not the leader of the cluster, and do not specify `none` as the [read-consistency level](https://github.com/rqlite/rqlite/blob/master/doc/CONSISTENCY.md), the node will respond with [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301) and include the address of the leader as the `Location` header in the response.
 For example:
 ```
 $ curl -v -G 'localhost:4003/db/query?pretty&timings' --data-urlencode 'q=SELECT * FROM foo'
 *   Trying ::1...